lucafrance/lucafrance.github.io/_posts/2023-02-23-luca-decimal.md

 PARA immediately fixed my issues with Johnny Decimal.

-1. It reduced the mental burden for adding anything new.
+1. The mental burden for adding anything new is mostly gone.
-I just need to determine if a new thing belongs to *projects*, *areas*, or *resources*, add a folder, and get started.
+I just need to determine if the new thing belongs to *projects*, *areas*, or *resources*, add a folder, and get started.
-Only when necessary, it can be tidied up later.

 1. Any completed activity can be thrown in *Archive* without bothering about it.
-If anything is necessary in the future, it can be easily with an automatic search.

 ## Merging PARA with Johnny Decimal

-Theoretically You could fit PARA within Johnny Decimal, but it would be very restrictive.
+PARA could be fitted within Johnny Decimal, but it would be very restrictive.
-Four categories can become quickly become tight, if everything mus be fitted in the just maximal four categories.
 Also, the archive folder would become unnecessarily cumbersome to manage, having to rethink the numbering every time something is archived.

 ```